-The Honorary Secretary and Treasurer will be elected at the Annual Council Meeting six months prior to taking office; the Honorary Secretary/Treasurer will normally hold office for three years and in the six months preceding taking up office will serve as an extra member of the Executive Committee of the Council, as Assistant Secretary.
-At the conclusion of the term of office the Honorary Secretary/Treasurer will again act as an extra member of the Executive Committee for a further period of six months to aid continuity.
-The Honorary Secretary will summon all meetings of the Council and Executive and will keep Minutes of the Council and Executive Meetings, circulating these Minutes to all members of the Council; and as Treasurer will receive all subscriptions, pay all bills and present the audited accounts at each Annual Meeting.
+The Honorary Secretary and the Honorary Treasurer will be elected at the Annual Council Meeting six months prior to taking office; the Honorary Secretary and the Honorary Treasurer will normally hold office for three years and in the six months preceding taking up office will serve as an extra member of the Executive Committee of the Council, as Assistant Secretary.
+At the conclusion of the term of office the Honorary Secretary will again act as an extra member of the Executive Committee for a further period of six months to aid continuity.
+The Honorary Secretary will summon all meetings of the Council and Executive and will keep Minutes of the Council and Executive Meetings, circulating these Minutes to all members of the Council.
+The Treasurer will receive all subscriptions, pay all bills and present the audited accounts at each Annual Meeting.

 Three other Council members will be elected to the Executive, each to serve for three years, one new member normally being elected every year at the Annual Council Meeting.
 The Executive will have power to co-opt.

-For elections as in 9, 10 and 11 above, the names of candidates, duly proposed and seconded must be sent to the Honorary Secretary at least two months before a Meeting of Council and will appear on the agenda of the Council Meeting.
+For elections to President/Hon Sec/Hon Treas, the names of candidates, duly proposed and seconded must be sent to the Honorary Secretary at least two months before a Meeting of Council and will appear on the agenda of the Council Meeting.
 If more than one nomination is made for any election, a postal ballot of all Council members will be conducted prior to the Council meeting.
 If more than two nominations are made, the postal ballot will be conducted on the principle of the single transferable vote (preferential voting) system following guidelines set down by the Electoral Reform Society.
 No form of pre-election canvassing by circulation of literature should be used by any candidate.